microsoft/kernel-memory/extensions/MongoDbAtlas/README.md

  atlas deployments setup --type local
 ```

-You can follow instruction, pleae select MongoDB 7 as version because the corresponding KernelMemory uses knnBeta that is supported in latest version.
+You can follow instruction, you can use both 6 or 7 version of MongoDB Atlas.

 You can then list all of your environment with